 The purpose of Politica Economica - Journal of Economic Policy(PEJEP) is to provide an outlet for original research in all areas of economic policy with a special focus on Italy as an EU country.
 The Journal privileges variety in methodological approaches and awareness of financial, institutional, and political economy constraints when advancing and evaluating policy measures.
 Both aspects can enhance the impact of economists’ analyses and proposals in the public debate.
 PEJEP’s scope encompasses – but is not limited to - theoretical and applied, macro and micro studies, proposals for new policy measures, methods and applications thereof to evaluate policies already implemented.
 The Journal publishes papers in English; papers in Italian are also accepted when it is deemed worthwhile for specific themes.
 PEJEP publishes special issues on any topic in economic policy of current interest.

-Editor-in-chief Giuseppe Marotta (University of Modena and Reggio Emilia) Editorial board Tindara Addabbo (University of Modena and Reggio Emilia), Massimo Baldini (University of Modena and Reggio Emilia), Andrea Boitani (Catholic University of the Sacred Heart, Milan), Andrea Brandolini (Bank of Italy, Rome), Marianna Brunetti (University of Rome Tor Vergata), Daniele Checchi (University of Milan), Sergio De Nardis (LUISS School of European Political Economy, Rome), Giuseppe Ferrero (Banca d’Italia), Francesco Figari (University of Insubria), Marzio Galeotti (University of Milan), Marco Leonardi (University of Milan), Marco Novarese (University of Eastern Piedmont), Giuliana Palumbo (Banca d’Italia), Henriëtte Prast (University of Tilburg), Vincenzo Scoppa (University of Calabria), Paolo Sestito (Bank of Italy, Rome), Roberto Tamborini (University of Trento), Costanza Torricelli (University of Modena and Reggio Emilia), Gilberto Turati (Catholic University of the Sacred Heart, Rome), Gianfranco Viesti (University of Bari), Alberto Zanardi (University of Bologna) Advisory board Paolo Bosi (University of Modena and Reggio Emilia), Silvia Giannini (University of Bologna), Maria Cecilia Guerra (University of Modena and Reggio Emilia), Gülay Günlük-Senesen (Istanbul University), Benoit Le Maux (Université de Rennes 1 - CREM - CNRS), Manos Matsaganis (Polytechnic University of Milan and Athens University of Economics and Business), Daniel Montolio (Universitat de Barcelona & IEB), Fabrizio Onida (Bocconi University, Milan), Paolo Onofri (University of Bologna), Gian Marco Ottaviano (London School of Economics), Mario Pezzini (OECD Development Centre), Pippo Ranci (Catholic University of the Sacred Heart, Milan), Andrés Rodríguez-Pose (London School of Economics), Francesco Saraceno (Observatoire Français des Conjonctures Économiques Sciences-PO, Paris), Alain Trannoy (Ecole des Hautes Etudes en Sciences Sociales - EHESS - et Aix-Marseille School of Economics - AMSE), Hans-Michael Trautwein (University of Oldenburg), Panos Tsakloglou (Athens University of Economics and Business), Dimitrios Tsomocos (University of Oxford) Assistant editor Angela Granitto
+Editor-in-chief Giuseppe Marotta (University of Modena and Reggio Emilia) Editorial board Tindara Addabbo (University of Modena and Reggio Emilia), Massimo Baldini (University of Modena and Reggio Emilia), Guglielmo Barone (University of Padua), Andrea Boitani (Catholic University of the Sacred Heart, Milan), Andrea Brandolini (Bank of Italy, Rome), Marianna Brunetti (University of Rome Tor Vergata), Daniele Checchi (University of Milan), Sergio De Nardis (LUISS School of European Political Economy, Rome), Giuseppe Ferrero (Banca d’Italia), Francesco Figari (University of Insubria), Marzio Galeotti (University of Milan), Marco Leonardi (University of Milan), Marco Novarese (University of Eastern Piedmont), Giuliana Palumbo (Banca d’Italia), Henriëtte Prast (University of Tilburg), Vincenzo Scoppa (University of Calabria), Paolo Sestito (Bank of Italy, Rome), Roberto Tamborini (University of Trento), Costanza Torricelli (University of Modena and Reggio Emilia), Gilberto Turati (Catholic University of the Sacred Heart, Rome), Gianfranco Viesti (University of Bari), Alberto Zanardi (University of Bologna) Advisory board Paolo Bosi (University of Modena and Reggio Emilia), Silvia Giannini (University of Bologna), Maria Cecilia Guerra (University of Modena and Reggio Emilia), Gülay Günlük-Senesen (Istanbul University), Benoit Le Maux (Université de Rennes 1 - CREM - CNRS), Manos Matsaganis (Polytechnic University of Milan and Athens University of Economics and Business), Daniel Montolio (Universitat de Barcelona & IEB), Fabrizio Onida (Bocconi University, Milan), Paolo Onofri (University of Bologna), Gian Marco Ottaviano (Bocconi University, Milan), Mario Pezzini (OECD Development Centre), Andrés Rodríguez-Pose (London School of Economics), Francesco Saraceno (Observatoire Français des Conjonctures Économiques Sciences-PO, Paris), Alain Trannoy (Ecole des Hautes Etudes en Sciences Sociales - EHESS - et Aix-Marseille School of Economics - AMSE), Hans-Michael Trautwein (University of Oldenburg), Panos Tsakloglou (Athens University of Economics and Business), Dimitrios Tsomocos (University of Oxford) Assistant editor Angela Granitto

 Please see our guidelines for authors.